 Who should have genetic counselling?

-- with family history of inherited conditions or cancer
+- Individuals interested in have genetic screening/testing, previously diagnosed with a genetic condition or with family history of inherited conditions or cancer

-- with more than three miscarriages or history of still birth
+- Women interested in the latest prenatal testing, have fetal abnormality detected during pregnancy, exposed to potential teratogen during pregnancy or with more than three miscarriages or history of still birth

 Who provides genetic counselling?